SoftwareAG/c8y-docs/content/dtm/localization.md

 <a name=""></a>
 ### Localization feature

 The **Localization** feature is provided in the DTM application.
-To use this feature, subscribe to [Feature branding](/users-guide/enterprise-tenant/#branding) in the [Enterprise tenant](/users-guide/enterprise-tenant/#overview).
+To use this feature, subscribe to [Branding feature](/users-guide/enterprise-tenant/#branding) in the [Enterprise tenant](/users-guide/enterprise-tenant/#overview).
 Once you have enabled it, open the **Localization** page in the navigator.

 Additionally, if you want to add translations for the [custom property](/dtm/asset-types/#property-library) or [asset types](/dtm/asset-types/#asset-types) created, or if you want to add custom translations for the existing static text in the DTM application, same can be done using the **Localization** feature.